thomasabishop/eolas/zk/Assembly.md

 - Assembly is one level up from machine code and provides a more human-friendly abstraction layer

+- An assembly instruction is a _mneumonic_ that comprises an "op code" plus operands

 Summary, My Insight, Applications, Related Not